 Podcasting continues to grow rapidly — there are now over 4 million podcasts worldwide, and the audience keeps expanding year after year.
 Whether you want to share your expertise, build a personal brand, grow a business, or simply connect with like-minded people, starting a podcast is one of the most powerful ways to reach an engaged audience.

 But where do you begin?
-The process of launching a podcast involves several important decisions — from choosing your niche and format, to selecting the right equipment and hosting platform, to recording, editing, publishing, and ultimately growing your show.
+The process of launching a podcast involves several important decisions — from choosing your niche and format, to selecting the right equipment and host, to recording, editing, publishing, and giving every episode a landing page worth sharing.

 This comprehensive guide walks you through every step of starting a podcast, with practical tips that will help you launch confidently and build a loyal audience.
 We've helped thousands of podcasters launch and grow their shows at OnPodium, and we've distilled that experience into this step-by-step guide.